influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.11/query_language/data_exploration.md

 Other things to note about `GROUP BY time()`:

 * InfluxQL requires a `WHERE` clause if you're using `GROUP BY` with `time()`.
-Note that unless you specify a different upper and lower bound for the time range, `GROUP BY` uses `epoch 0` as the lower bound and `now()` as the upper bound for the query - this can lead to [unexpected results](/influxdb/v0.11/troubleshooting/frequently_encountered_issues/#getting-unexpected-results-with-group-by-time).
+Note that unless you specify a different upper and lower bound for the time range, `GROUP BY` uses `epoch 0` as the lower bound and `now()` as the upper bound for the query.
 * Valid units for `time()` are:
 <br>
     `u` microseconds